ibm-cloud-docs/vmwaresolutions/shared/shared_accessing-vcd-console.md

 # Accessing the vCloud Director Management console
 {: #shared_accessing-vcd-console}

-You can use the vCloud Director Management console to manage the {{site.data.keyword.cloud}} for VMware® Solutions Shared virtual data centers.
+You can use the vCloud Director Management console to manage the {{site.data.keyword.vmwaresolutions_full}} Shared virtual data centers.
 You can access the vCloud Director console from the virtual data center details page.

 ## Before you begin
 {: #shared_accessing-vcd-console-prereq}